 Getting along with other server members and making friends will make your server experience better.
 Learn more about our community, culture, and what you can do to protect yourself.

-Etiquette within the server
+General Etiquette within the community

 In order to get along with fellow WolvHaveners, remember to observe these few simple rules of etiquette.

 Please treat your fellow WolvHaveners how you would like to be treated.
 Exercise courtesy in your in-game chats, messages, and actions.

 Be mindful of the tone of your messages before sending them out, read it again, and check if it comes off as potentially rude or arrogant.